 Elements and Renderers

-Crank works with JSX, a well-supported, XML-like syntax extension to JavaScript.
+Crank uses JSX, a well-supported XML-like syntax extension to JavaScript.

 Two types of JSX transpilation